justenPalmer/uni/README.md

 # uni

-Uni is a library which provides a scaffold for data structure on which light or enterprise-grade applications may be constructed.
+Uni is a library which provides a scaffold on which light or enterprise-grade applications may be constructed.
 The advantages of using Uni are defined below:

 - Code organization - Uni allows for a smart separation of responsibilities in code.
 Chunks of code are defined in molds and are designed to be modular.
 - Flexibility - Uni does not enforce any model/view/controller pattern and leaves it up to the coder on which application structure to adopt.